 Irie: Do you have any impactful memories of breaking through a concern that formed while you were working?

 Iyowa: It bothers me when I’m having trouble completing a work, but with that type of problem, the only thing to do is keep working, so it doesn’t change what I end up doing.
 I’ve gotten rather good at switching over in those cases.
 More than that, it’s having to put my works out into the world, and onto the Internet at that.
 It’s like having to throw myself into a competition.
 That may just be how things are, but I don’t really like competition itself.
 I want to do things freely.
 In sports terms, I like practice, but I don’t like meets. (laughs)

 Irie: I see.

 Iyowa: I feel bad when things get too competitive.
 That doesn’t mean it’s bad or wrong; I just don’t like it.
-I try to keep my distance from that sort of thing and protect my own values around creation as much as possible.
+I try to keep my distance from that sort of thing and protect my own values around creation.